safiyaaideed/sole-mate/README.md

 # An ERD for your app

 # Explain the different high-level components (abstractions) in your app

+The web app is built on Rails and is based on the Model-View-Controller architecture.
+This pattern allows developers to create complex web apps that are easily built and maintainable.
+The MVC pattern is a popular architectural pattern when building CRUD applications.
+This web application consists of routes, views, controllers and models.
+In this application Routes are used to direct the the requests to the controller which then take the data and returns it to the user which is what they view in the browser.
+The models represent the database tables and are used to load data, in this case there is a user model category and items model.

 # Detail any third party services that your app will use